titovaliant/Sequis-QA-Android-LoginRegister/README.md

 ## 3. Usage/How to Run

-The project is broken into separate Folder and Package.
+The project is broken into separate Folder.

+### Run the Appium Server:
+Before Run the TestCase you should run the appium server first.
+Open Command Prompt on your computer, then write this code and ENTER:

+`$ appium --allow-cors`

 ### All Login & Register TestCase:
 To run the all modules test case, navigate to `/Test` directory and run: